-Over the course of the last five monitoring years, the Stormwater Monitoring Program refined these model results by comparing the runoff generated at each site with the corresponding rainfall, where runoff was sufficient to be detected by the equipment and rainfall was greater than 0.1 inch.
+Since the stations have been in place, the Stormwater Monitoring Program has refined these model results by comparing the runoff generated at each site with the corresponding rainfall, where runoff was sufficient to be detected by the equipment and rainfall was greater than 0.1 inch.
 The Program also tracks the antecedent soil moisture for each event, flagging it as "Dry", "Moderate", or "Wet".
 This allows the Stormwater Monitoring Program to more accurately pace automated samplers based on the predicted size of each storm.
 Figure 9-3 shows an example of these pieces of information, as a function of the proper pacing of the automated sampler (see Section 9.4.3 for a further description of sampler pacing).